jellyfin/jellyfin.org/docs/general/server/media/_video-multiversion.md

 ## Multiple Versions

 Jellyfin supports storing multiple versions of the same video within a single folder by using filename suffixes.
-Each file **must** begin exactly with the base name - including any year, metadata provider IDs, or episode numbers - before adding a version label.
-This prefix must match character-for-character; otherwise, the files will be treated as separate items.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 <Tabs>
   <TabItem value='movies' label='Movies'>
-    For movies, each file must begin with the parent folder name.
+    For movies, each file **must** begin exactly with the base name - including any year, metadata provider IDs, or episode numbers - before adding a version label.
+This prefix must match character-for-character; otherwise, the files will be treated as separate items.
+In addition, each file must begin with the parent folder name.

     ```txt
     Movie (2021) [imdbid-tt12801262]